 More particularly, the limitation of a dependent claim only, without any independent claim being limited, is acceptable.
 However, it is not permissible to introduce non-limiting amendments in the description or in the claims that are not a consequence of the limitation of the claims (for example tidying up unclear claims, making amendments to improve the patent or cosmetic changes).
 Likewise, adding dependent claims in limitation is not permissible if not directly caused by the limitation introduced in the claims.

-Amendments in a claim leading to an extent of protection which is smaller, but falls partly outside the extent of protection conferred by the claim previously on file, should be dealt with cautiously.
+Amendments in a claim leading to a scope of protection which is smaller but falls partly outside the extent of protection conferred by the claim previously on file must be dealt with cautiously.
 Even if the amendment constitutes a limitation, such a claim would generally contravene Art.
-123(3) (see also H-V, 7 for Art.
+123(3) (see also H‑V, 7, for Art.
 123(3) in the case of a change of category of a claim).